Install and upgrade Bolt

 Install Bolt as a gem

-To download and install Bolt, you must have either Puppet Core or Puppet Enterprise (PE) credentials.
+You must have either Puppet Core or Puppet Enterprise (PE) credentials:

-• PE: The string literal license-id as the username and your PE License ID as the password.
-You can find your PE License ID in your PE license file or in the PE console by selecting License from the navigation bar.
+• PE: The username is the string literal license-id and the password is your PE License ID.
+You can find your PE License ID in your PE license file or in the PE console by clicking License in the navigation pane.

 To install Bolt as a gem: